Meetings, events, cancellations

 The Chowan-Perquimans Relay For Life event scheduled for May 15 has been canceled.
 Organizers hope to reschedule the event for October.
 The survivors dinner normally held in April will be held in September.

-Elizabeth City State University has announced that its annual Viking Fest celebration has been canceled.
+Elizabeth City State University has announced that its annual Viking Fest celebration has been canceled because of Gov. Roy Cooper’s statewide stay-at-home order that starts Monday at 5 p.m.

 The Albemarle Sound Studio Tour for 2020 has been postponed.
 Organizers hope to have a new date sometime in the fall.